 With your support I can dedicate my full time to train and ensure I bring my best self to this project, I believe this is the ONLY way to take on such a record project.
 This will ensure I have the best chance to both break the record and share it with the world through a professionally produced documentary.
 With your support, this project can go forward and inspire people to push themselves further in this decade than the last, with cutting edge and evidence based products and teachings.

-Above all, this project will breathe positivity and confidence in fitness and nutrition, especially in a climate of negativity and confusion.
+Above all, this project will breathe positivity and confidence in fitness and nutrition, and invigorate people to do MORE.

 Please, lets work together to help inspire, educate, motivate and empower generations.